chkim15/omegalab/replit.md

 - **Production**: PostgreSQL with Drizzle ORM for type-safe database operations
 - **Session Management**: Connect-pg-simple for PostgreSQL session storage

-## Recent Changes (July 19, 2025)

-### Replit Auth Integration Completed
-- **Authentication System**: Completely replaced custom email/password authentication with Replit Auth using OpenID Connect
-- **Database Migration**: Updated user schema to support Replit Auth user model (string IDs, profile data)
-- **Session Management**: Implemented PostgreSQL-based session storage with connect-pg-simple
-- **Frontend Updates**: Added Landing page for logged-out users, updated Dashboard with proper auth hooks
-- **Auth Routes**: Implemented `/api/login`, `/api/logout`, `/api/callback`, and `/api/auth/user` endpoints
-- **User Interface**: Added logout functionality and user profile display in dashboard sidebar

-### Technical Implementation
-- **Backend**: Added `replitAuth.ts` with Passport.js strategies and session management
-- **Database**: Created `DatabaseStorage` class replacing `MemStorage` for production data persistence
-- **Frontend**: Created `useAuth` hook and `authUtils` for client-side authentication handling
-- **Error Handling**: Implemented proper unauthorized error handling throughout the application

-The application now uses Replit's authentication system for secure user management and maintains session state across the application with proper database persistence.
-The app follows a monorepo structure with shared TypeScript types and schemas, enabling type safety across the full stack while maintaining clear separation between client and server concerns.
+The application follows a monorepo structure with shared TypeScript types and schemas, enabling type safety across the full stack while maintaining clear separation between client and server concerns.